 - Our friends at Northern Sydney Local Health District have produced Brain Breaks.
 They’re short three to four-minute movement breaks that give children a break from learning and have been shown to improve behaviour and concentration, increase physical activity, manage emotions and enhance learning outcomes.

 - The Australian Childhood Foundation has developed a storybook with a heart-warming message for children.
 Matilda and Theo: Looking after our lost and found things in the time of coronavirus explores the things children have not been able to do because of the virus, and how Matilda and Theo will help bring them back someday.

 - Discussing COVID–19 with a child can be daunting even for healthcare experts.
 Hi.
 This is coronavirus is a children’s book developed by South Australia Health and reproduced by NSW Health to help parents and carers discuss coronavirus with their child.
 Download the book by clicking on the image below.

 - Another useful resource for parents who need support communicating COVID–19 to their children is The Virus and My Family.
 Developed by Central Coast Local Health District, it includes key message sheets, activities and links to further resources.

 Exercise is more important now than ever before – both to support our physical health and mental health.

-With gyms closed under current restrictions, many of us will be looking at converting our living rooms and gardens into exercise spaces.
+As we spend more time at home, many of us will be looking at converting our living rooms and gardens into exercise spaces, or looking for new ways to stay active.
 Here are some great exercise routines, covering all ages and abilities, to ensure we continue to give our body and mind the work out it needs.